hailanzs/contactless-mat-id/README.md

 ```
 3. Download dataset from [this Google Drive](https://drive.google.com/drive/folders/1QHKSPK9nfHmPVjcHXf1ZVb9CegpqqyEz?usp=sharing), unzip and place in *contactless-material-id/*.
 ## Training
-In order to train with the default commands, run:
+In order to train with the default commands for the main results, run:
 ```
 ./scripts/run_command.bash
 ```